axeltorchy/simuloc/simulator/README.md

 The three modules `genenv`, `genmeas` and `genstats` must be imported in the main script.

+There are several ways to create an localization environment i.e. a set of anchors to be fed as an input to the next blocks.
+It can be done manually by creating a dictionary following the above described structure.
+However, the `genenv` module provides three ways of doing so.

 An example script is provided in `example1.py` to show the order in which